anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * x5c: contains the base64-encoded registrar LDevID certificate.

-The body of the registrar-voucher-request object MUST contain the following parameter as part of the voucher as defined in {{RFC8995}}:
+The payload of the registrar-voucher-request (RVR) object MUST contain the following parameter as part of the voucher as defined in {{RFC8995}}:

 * created-on: contains the current date and time in yang:date-and-time format for the registrar-voucher-request creation time.

 * nonce: copied form the pledge-voucher-request

-* serial-number: contains the base64-encoded product-serial-number.
+* serial-number: contains the pledge product-serial-number.
-  The registrar MUST verify that the product-serial-number contained in the IDevID certificate of  the pledge matches the serial-number field in the pledge-voucher-request.
+  The registrar MUST verify that the product-serial-number contained in the IDevID EE certificate of the pledge matches the serial-number value in the PVR.
-  In addition, it MUST be equal to the serial-number field contained in the agent-signed data of pledge-voucher-request.
+  In addition, it MUST be equal to the serial-number value contained in the agent-signed data of PVR.

 * assertion: contains the voucher assertion requested the pledge (agent-proximity).
   The registrar provides this information to assure successful verification of agent proximity based on the agent-signed-data.

 The voucher can be optionally enhanced with the following additional parameter as defined in {{voucher-request-prm-yang}}:

-* agent-sign-cert: Contain the base64-encoded LDevID(RegAgt) EE certificate if MASA verification of agent-proximity is required to provide the assertion "agent-proximity".
+* agent-sign-cert: Contain the base64-encoded LDevID(RegAgt) certificate data if MASA verification of agent-proximity is required to provide the assertion "agent-proximity".

 The object is signed using the registrar LDevID(Reg) credential, which corresponds to the certificate signaled in the JOSE header.